GitMurf/roam-highlighter/README.md

       5. **Remove line breaks:** Line breaks are completely removed and NOT replaced with any characters which concatenates the Highlight into a single block/bullet. __Note:__ _If there isn't already other "white space", this could cause the last word from the first line to be merged with the first word of the second line._

 If you have any issues, questions or feedback for improving the instructions, please open a GitHub Issue and post your thoughts.
 Thanks and enjoy!

+## NOTE: Other than Demo #5, the following were before I implemented the "Side Window" (but still demonstrate the purpose of the Roam-highlighter tool)

 ## Demo 1 (real quick/simple)